Four Budget-Friendly Christmas & Holiday Ideas

 The holiday season can be expensive, but it doesn't have to be that way.
 The true joy of the holidays comes when families get together, and these family events don't have to break the bank.
 Below are some budget-friendly holiday ideas that make the most out of the time families spend together.

 It can be very expensive to cook a grand holiday meal, even when every member of the family chips in to bring certain dishes.
 Instead of a big meal, try having a dessert party.
 Everyone can make one decadent dessert to bring for a late evening get-together.
 The family gets to spend time together and enjoy delicious, inexpensive treats.

-Buying gifts for all family members can be quite expensive.
-Try something new this year.
+Buying gifts for all family members can be quite expensive, so try something new this year.
 Let everyone draw names, so each person only has to buy one gift.
-Then, decide that the only gifts that can be purchased are tree ornaments or other small items that are easy on the budget, but thoughtfully chosen, can be especially meaningful.
-The recipient will appreciate the effort that went into picking out just-the-right gift.
-Small, thoughtful gifts have more meaning than a new sweater or a gift certificate.
+Then, decide that the only gifts that can be purchased are tree ornaments or other small items that are easy on the budget.
+Small yet thoughtful gifts have more meaning than a new sweater or gift certificate.

-We hope these ideas are helpful when when planning your budget-fiendly holiday.
+We hope these ideas are helpful when planning your budget-friendly holiday.
 Remember, being cost-conscious doesn't have to mean giving up on all the fun!